firefly-iii/docs/docs/docs/how-to/data-importer/advanced/post.md

 ### GoCardless and Spectre

 You can also import from GoCardless or Spectre, in which case a JSON file is enough.
+The `Bearer ` value is static and must not be changed, but `ey....` must be replaced with a Personal Access Token.

 ```bash
 curl --location --request POST 'https://data-importer.example.com/autoupload?secret=YOURSECRETHERE' \